Nauru Congregational Church

 The Nauru Congregational Church (NCC) is the largest religious denomination in Nauru, claiming as members approximately 60% of Nauru's population of about 10,000.

+In the 2011 census, it was noted that those affiliating to the NCC made up 35.7% of the island's population, 3,552 out of 9,945 people.
+In the following census, 10 years later in 2021, 4,001 people, out of a population of 11,680 people (34.3%) claimed affiliation with the NCC.
+This was followed very closely by the Roman Catholic Church with 3,959 (33.9%).

 The NCC is a Protestant Congregationalist denomination.
 It has seven congregations in Nauru.
 Each of the congregations is headed by a deacon.
-Rene Harris, also a former Nauruan president, has served as the general secretary of the church.
+Rene Harris, a former president of Nauru, has served as the general secretary of the church.

+In 2015, Pastor Wanda Joleen Hiram and Pastor Ruth Omodien Garabwan became the first women to be ordained as ministers in the NCC.